An order can be created in one of two ways:

 You can also add further adjustments - positive or negative - to the order to account for things like handling charges, store credits, etc. To add a new adjustment, click the “New Adjustment” button.

-You need only enter the “Amount” (positive for a charge on the order; negative for a credit) and a “Description”, then click the “Continue” button.
+You need only enter the “Amount” (positive for a charge on the order; negative for credit) and a “Description”, then click the “Continue” button.

 For a better understanding of adjustments, please read the Developer Adjustments Guide.